lindig/ocaml-style/README.md

 * Most OCaml code bases uses 2 spaces per indentation level.

+* When making changes ensure that indentation is still correct after your change, re-indenting as necessary, but not excessively

 Rationale:

 * Overly long lines create problems when printing source code and when